 - Children pick up on their parent’s anxieties- if you are anxious about a situation, your children might feel the need to be anxious too!

-- Transition can be stressful for everyone- especially for a child who is not in control of his world yet.
+- Transition can be stressful for everyone- especially for a child who is not in control of their world yet.

-- Routines are important- an established routine leading up to a change or transition can often elevate extra stress
+- Routines are important- an established routine leading up to a change or transition can often eleviate extra stress.

 Remember to Listen!

-Sometimes, children try to tell us why their upset but we are so busy guessing we forget to listen.
+Sometimes, children try to tell us why they are upset but we are so busy guessing we forget to listen.

 Watch the video below first, then watch the Change video as a family!